 how movies really sound

 Although many presume that Ken Kreisel products are purely home theatre products, their origins and continued development are very much based on high fidelity music reproduction.
 His first subwoofers were designed to extend the bass response of panel loudspeakers such as Quad electrostatics back in the early 70s.
-Ken was then commissioned by Steely Dan to design a full range loudspeaker/subwoofer system for the mastering their 1974 album, Pretzel Logic.
+Ken was then commissioned by Steely Dan to design a full range loudspeaker/subwoofer system for the mastering of their 1974 album, Pretzel Logic.

 A long line of industry firsts and technological innovations followed (more here), with much of the technology adopted by the movie industry over the years, leading to home theatre as we know it today, including the now commonly known "active subwoofer".